2022 Convention Call

 Thursday, July 14

 Saturday, July 16

 To be eligible to vote in the election of officers on Saturday, July 16, delegates must be registered by 5 p.m. on Friday, July 15.

 Housing information is enclosed.
-Requests for convention center or hotel space should be sent no later than Wednesday, June 13, to Kitty Owens at 202-879-4514 or email@example.com.
+Requests for convention center or hotel space should be sent no later than Monday, June 13, to Kitty Owens in the AFT Convention, Meetings and Travel Department at 202-879-4514 or firstname.lastname@example.org.

-The AFT will make every effort to assist in ensuring that accommodations in the Pittsburgh hotels and in the facilities at the David L. Lawrence Convention Center are in compliance with the Americans with Disabilities Act.
-If a delegate anticipates a special need ensuing from a disability, the delegate should contact Kitty Owens in the AFT conventions, meetings and travel department at 202-879-4514 or firstname.lastname@example.org by Friday, June 1.
+The AFT will make every effort to assist in ensuring that accommodations in the Boston hotels and in the facilities at the Boston Convention and Exhibition Center are in compliance with the Americans with Disabilities Act.
+If a delegate anticipates a special need ensuing from a disability, the delegate should contact Kitty Owens at 202-879-4514 or email@example.com by Friday, June 3.
 The AFT will attempt to accommodate any special needs to ensure that delegates can participate fully in convention activities.
 Early notice is necessary because some accommodations may require significant advance preparation.